 We feel fortunate whenever we get to speak with a new founder like yourself, as we always learn in the process and get to be inspired by your stories.
-That said, we happen to come across well over 100 new startups each month, and a lot more activities are necessary to the functioning of our firm beyond discovering opportunities for investment (we try hard to help our portfolio companies, to name one).
+That said, we happen to come across over 400 new startups each quarter, and a lot more activities are necessary to the functioning of our firm beyond discovering opportunities for investment (we try hard to help our portfolio companies, to name one).
 To speak with you all, we'd need to replicate ourselves three times over.
 And even if that were possible, we want to be respectful of your time: your plate is as full as ours, if not more, and we don't want to ask for space in your agenda unless we genuinely see the potential for us to partner.
 That's why our process generally begins with a pitch deck and some questions via email—both yours and ours, of course; we like founders who vet their potential investors thoughtfully.

 The next step in the process is a first mutual introduction by Google Meet (or your preferred video conferencing platform).
 If we both leave the meeting wanting to continue the conversation, that's when we report back to our team during one of our weekly internal meetings.
 We involve more from our team in order to better prepare for and start our analysis, during which we will want to know more about you, your team, mission, past work, and plans for the future.
 Eventually we will ask you for a Data Room, where we hope to find materials from a list that we will share with you, and which triggers the due diligence stage of our process.
 By this time, we have already started to write our internal memos, with the objective to create a full "factsheet" for final presentation to our Investment Committee; and, we know the key terms of our investment—because you have already agreed on them with another investor, or with us.
 All in all and assuming a Data Room is ready for us to access, it normally takes us between 4-8 weeks from first call to IC decision.